 - If the worker violates the terms under which his work permit was issued.

-- If the new employer does not have the required Bahranization quotas or has a violation which prevents him from applying for mobility.
+- If the new employer does not have the required Bahranization quotas or has a violation which prevents him from applying for transfer.

-- If the worker has a violation which prevents his mobility.
+- If the worker has a violation which prevents his transfer.

-- If the date of the mobility request falls within the last three months of the validity of the work visa.
-(In the case of the foreign worker’s mobility without the consent of the his employer)
+- If the date of the transfer request falls within the last three months of the validity of the work visa.
+(In the case of the foreign worker’s transfer without the consent of the his employer)

 Time taken to decide on the request: